rwbl/blescanner/examples/README.md

 **Notes**
 * The automation script examples are written in in **dzVents** (based on Lua).
-* The Python sensor decoder script runs asynchronous (not blocking the Domoticz system) to get the sensor data (as JSON object).
-* The Python sensor decoder script calls the BLE Scanner (blescanner.py).
 * The default scanning time is 10 seconds, but can be changed by setting the timeout argument in the dzVents script.
 Example 5 seconds: -t 5.
 * The **Domoticz hardware controller "Dummy"** is used to create virtual devices, like a **Temp + Humidity device**, which are updated by the dzVents script.